plukacs/lab-governance/README.md

 - You owe the company
 - You paid something on behalf of the company, so the company owes you
 - Someone in the team paid you something personal, like lunch
+- Company reimbursment happens over 10k HUF and in 10k bulks